Skip to content

 • se_method (str, default: "analytic" ) –

-Method for computing uncertainty: - 'analytic': delta-method SE -> (fhat, se) - 'bootstrap': parametric bootstrap SEs -> (fhat, se) - 'bayes': posterior mean + HDI credible band -> (mean, lower, upper)
+Method for computing uncertainty: - 'analytic': delta-method SE -> (fhat, se) or (mu_hat, lower, upper) - 'bootstrap': parametric bootstrap SEs -> (fhat, se) - 'bayes': posterior mean + credible interval -> (mean, lower, upper)

-• B_boot (int, default: 5000 ) –
+• n_boot (int, default: 5000 ) –

 Number of bootstrap replicates (for bootstrap method).